 He continues to work on understanding how the spatial and temporal arrangement of proteins in immune cells mediates their function.
 The research has implications for treating autoimmune diseases, infections and cancer by changing immune responses.

-Undergraduate degree in Biochemistry, Free University Berlin (Germany) and Cancer Research UK (formerly Imperial Cancer Research Fund, U.K.)
+Undergraduate Degree in Biochemistry, Free University Berlin and Imperial Cancer Research Fund (now Cancer Research UK)

-PhD, Biochemistry, Cancer Research UK (formerly Imperial Cancer Research Fund) and University College London (U.K.)
+PhD, Biochemistry, Imperial Cancer Research Fund and University College London

 Postdoctoral Fellow, Stanford University